 The internet affords a certain degree of anonymity or social distance.
 Without proper instruction early and often in life about the decent treatment of others and the proper way to engage on the internet, bullies capitalize on that distance to say digitally what they wouldn’t dare say in person.

 Radicalization is another very real public safety threat given life by the internet.
-Some people who are on the fringes of society and already feeling isolated may be susceptible to white nationalist calls-to-action, when they come across them online, for example.
+People who are on the fringes of society and already feeling isolated may be susceptible to calls-to-action from extremist groups when they see them online.

 5. Climate Change